Microbiologists study microorganisms (microbes) in order to understand how they affect our lives and how we can exploit them

 Training opportunities will depend on your specialist area and on individual employers.
 In some jobs, salary increases may be available on completion of training.
 On-the-job training may be related to specific equipment or techniques within your specialist area.
 Training on new equipment may be delivered by the manufacturers.

-Continuing professional development (CPD) is essential for keeping up to date with developing research, and all microbiologists are expected to gain further relevant qualifications.
+Continuing professional development (CPD) is essential for keeping up to date with developing research, and microbiologists are expected to gain further relevant qualifications.
 CPD activities can include attending events and conferences, mentoring, teaching and having papers published.
-Professional bodies such as the Microbiology Society and Society for Applied Microbiology (SFAM) offer training on topics related to your area of specialism.
+Professional bodies such as the Microbiology Society and SfAM offer training on topics related to your area of specialism.

 Larger organisations, particularly those involved in research, may provide training and development opportunities for their staff.
 This may involve undertaking further qualifications such as a Masters degree or a PhD if you don't already have one.

-If you're working as a healthcare scientist in microbiology, you may be able to train to become a consultant clinical scientist via the NHS Higher Specialist Scientific Training (HSST) programme.
-This five-year workplace-based training programme includes study at doctorate level and leads to the Certificate of Completion of Higher Specialist Scientist Training (CCHSST) issued by the NSHCS.
+If you're working as a clinical scientist in microbiology, you may be able to train to become a consultant clinical scientist via the NHS Higher Specialist Scientific Training (HSST) programme.
+This five-year, workplace-based training programme includes study at doctorate level and leads to the Certificate of Completion of Higher Specialist Scientist Training (CCHSST) issued by the NSHCS.